 We can start really granular here, so what is a DVC rental and can you just rent DVC points?
 Essentially, it is a Disney timeshare program that works on what is called DVC points and is very flexible.
 You purchase DVC points at a “home resort,” but are able to use those points at other resorts very easily.
 For those that enjoy vacationing at Disney owned properties, and return at least every other year, Disney Vacation Club is so worth it.
 For many DVC members they know they may not be able to make it down to Florida to use their DVC points that year so instead of just letting the points sit (they are still paying fort he points if they don’t use them) they offer their points up for “rent”, which means you don’t have to buy into Disney Vacation Club to be able to stay in a DVC villa.

-The process of renting DVC points is simple, but there are some things to know about before getting you rent your points.
+The process that goes into a DVC rental is rather simple, but there are some things to know about before getting started.
 Read on to learn more about the DVC rental process and some tips if you’re thinking of renting DVC points to stay at a great Disney resort on your vacation.

 You Can Save A LOT Of Money With A DVC Rental Compared To Rack Rate Disney Hotel Rooms